New Mum Survival Guide: Breastfeeding

 How many times a day can I expect to breastfeed?
 Will this change over the months?

-On average, babies feed per demand for every two to three hours.
-If the baby is not demanding, in every three hours, gently wake the baby up with the gentle touch or check the diaper.
-The touching or changing the diaper will wake the baby.
-Position the unswaddled baby against mum as mum’s body warmth will keep the baby warm.
-Frequency of feeding will get better because baby will adjust to mum’s volume accordingly.
+On average, babies feed on demand for every two to three hours.
+If your baby is not demanding, in every three hours, gently wake your baby up with the gentle touch or check the diaper.
+The touching or changing the diaper will wake your baby.
+Position your baby against your body to keep him / her warm.
+Feeding frequency will improve because your baby will adjust to your milk volume accordingly.

 How do I know if my baby is getting enough at each feed?

-Dad’s job – to check the diapers.
-Output will show that baby is getting enough.
-From Day Four onwards, baby will pass urine at least six times and poop two to five times.
-As mum’s milk volume gets more established, baby will feed and poop more regularly and repeat the process again.
+The output will show whether your baby is getting enough.
+From day four onwards, your baby will pass urine at least six times and poop two to five times.
+As your milk volume gets more established, your baby will feed and poop more regularly and the process repeats again.

 How many months can I expect to breastfeed for and how long will my body keep producing milk?

-World Health Organization recommends exclusive breastfeeding for six months (baby will receive breast milk only without any additional food or drink including water).
-Start baby foods from six months onwards while continuing breastfeeding for up to two years and beyond.
+The World Health Organisation recommends exclusive breastfeeding for six months (baby will receive breast milk only without any additional food or drink including water).
+Start baby foods from six months onwards while continuing to breastfeed for up to two years and beyond.

 What are the benefits of breastfeeding?